bswhitneyWM/Data410-Project4/index.md

 ![](ConcreteDataFrame.png)

 In this dataset, the dependent variable we are trying to model is the `Concrete compressive strength`.
 All the other features are used as the input variables in X. As you can see, the features have a wide range of scales that they are measured on.
-Some features such as `Coarse Aggregate` have measurements over 1000, while other variables such as `Superplasticizer` don't reach the double digit threshold.
+Some features such as `Coarse Aggregate` have measurements over 1000, while other variables such as `Superplasticizer` don't reach the double-digit threshold.
 To account for this, I normalized the training and testing data before passing it into the regressors.

 ## Regressor Boosting Combinations

 ### Linear Regression / Random Forest
-The goal of the project was to make a multiple boosting algorithm for different combinations of regressors, and compare the crossvalidated results afterwards.
+The goal of the project was to make a multiple boosting algorithm for different combinations of regressors and compare the crossvalidated results afterwards.
 To start, I tried the simplest combination I could think of: **A linear regression boosted with a random forest**.
 This required me to slightly change the boosting function from class, as that was designed around the locally weighted regression we developed in class.
 The change is shown in the code below, and every other combination of regressors used for multiple boosting followed the same structure, with the only difference being the regressor that was being used.

 ```python
 def LR_booster(X,y,xnew,model_boosting,nboost):